Coldwell Banker

 Nashville ($450,000 home): $2,750 P&I + $625 taxes + $150 insurance = $3,525/month total

 Manufacturing faces cyclical pressures and global competition creating periodic uncertainty.
-However, established facilities with decades of Lawrence County operations demonstrate commitment to the area.
-Multiple manufacturers provide employment diversification moderating risk from any single company's challenges.
+However, multiple established facilities with decades of Lawrence County operations demonstrate commitment to the area.
+Diverse manufacturing across automotive, packaging, and equipment sectors provides employment diversification moderating risk from any single industry's challenges.
+Recent expansions and investments signal ongoing confidence in Lawrenceburg's workforce and business climate.

 David Crockett State Park and Outdoor Recreation